What is the Best Basement Floor?

 Some people use their basements as an extra room when entertaining, and prefer their upstairs décor to flow into the basement.
 As the upstairs is usually hardwood flooring, we are frequently tasked with helping select the right hardwood for basement installations.
 Usually, basements require the use of an engineered hardwood floor, if you are looking to put down hardwood.
 As I have covered in other blogs regarding the construction of engineered floors, they are made of plys of wood.
 Each layer in a multi-ply floor would have the grain running perpendicular to the grain of another layer.
 These opposing grains in each ply will fight each other when expansion begins to affect the floor.
 This fight will effectively prevent expansion, warping, or cupping.

 Do you remember kryptonite from Superman?
 Moisture generates a contraction and expansion effect in the floorboards, depending on whether the moisture levels decrease or increase.
-Both can be devastating to a solid wood floor, or even a low-end engineered.
+Both can be devastating to a solid wood floor, or even a low-end, cheaply made engineered floor.
 As a general rule, the more plys in an engineered board, the more stable that floor will be.
 A more stable floor can fight against moisture or expansion and win.
+If the floor you chose loses the fight, you can expect to see planks “cup” and curl into each for an unflattering look.

 Another way to control the effects of moisture on your hardwood basement floor is to choose special glues with moisture barriers.
 These adhesives will be urethane based, instead of water.
 When urethane is cured, it forms a moisture barrier between your concrete slab and your flooring.
 Some versions also include crack suppressant and sound reducers.
 While they can get expensive, having to reinstall a floor due to water problems is even more costly!